toumix/toumix.github.io/slides/CT-for-QNLP-long.md

 \text{loss}(F_\theta(f), y)
 $$

-We call this **functorial learning**, a new category-theoretic approach to structured machine learning.
+We call this approach **functorial learning**, a new category-theoretic approach to structured machine learning.

 ---